NHL Odds in Iowa

-The former has an AHL farm team here in the Hawkeye State, as well.
+Speaking of the Wild, Minnesota has an AHL farm team here in the Hawkeye State.
 The Iowa Wild play home games at Wells Fargo Arena in Des Moines, so those looking to experience the thrill of the game in person can do so.
 It’s a great way to see the NHL’s future stars in person.

-Futures odds are available at legal Iowa sportsbooks.
-You can make calls on whether the Colorado Avalanche or Tampa Bay Lightning will be the next Stanley Cup and more.
+NHL odds are available at legal Iowa sportsbooks.
+You can make calls on whether the Colorado Avalanche or Tampa Bay Lightning will be the next Stanley Cup Champion.
 Our complete guide to NHL betting in Iowa will show you how, as well as everything else you need to know to get started.

 Things move just as fast with hockey betting as they do on the ice.
 You can stay on top of all the latest NHL betting odds and lines right here.
 Our live odds feed pulls together real-time pucklines, moneylines & totals odds from the top sportsbooks in IA.
 Just click on the odds to open a new betting account with an exclusive bonus offer.

 The NHL futures market is also buzzing.
 Our live odds feed (see tab 2) shows the current hockey odds and lines for: